objectified/vdist/docs/index.md

 - set up a virtualenv for the checked out application

-- install your application's dependencies from requirements.txt
+- install your application's dependencies from requirements.txt if found in the checked out branch

 - wrap the virtualenv in a package called `yourapp-1.0.deb` which includes a dependency on the OS packages listed in `runtime_deps`